Frequently Asked Questions

 • In sessions, you can expect a supportive, unhurried space to talk about what’s been on your mind.
 We’ll focus on what feels most important to you, and I’ll offer reflection, gentle guidance, and practical tools when helpful.
 Some sessions are more conversational, while others may include mindfulness or skill-building—always at a pace that feels right for you.

-• I offer a free 15-minute consultation to see if we’re a good fit.
-You can schedule that through the Alma platform I use here.
-You can also use the contact form to get in touch with any questions or to book a consult.
+• I offer a free 15-minute phone consultation to see if we’re a good fit.
+You can schedule that HERE.
+You can also use the CONTACT FORM to get in touch with any questions or to book a consult.

-• I offer telehealth sessions Monday–Thursday and in-person sessions on Wednesdays at Greenhouse Wellness Center in Mount Airy, Philadelphia.
+• I offer telehealth sessions, as well as in-person sessions at the beautiful Greenhouse Wellness Center in Philadelphia.

-• Cancellations require at least 24 hours’ notice to avoid being charged for the session.
+• I understand that unexpected things happen.
+When possible, please provide at least 24 hours’ notice for cancellations or rescheduling to avoid being charged for the session.

 • Both offer the same care and support.
 In-person allows face-to-face connection, while telehealth provides flexibility and convenience.